Noleli/homepage/_posts/2015-04-12-quantified-cantillation.md

 <!-- relatively more *ketana*s than *gedola*s in the middle of *Dvarim*. -->

 Aggregating by *sefer* is interesting, but I wanted to see more continuous variations.
 Looking at a series of what for most *trop* would be zeros and ones, with an occasional two or three, isn't that useful, but [Zach](https://twitter.com/zseeskin) (a Ph.D. student in Statistics) suggested a moving average, and that worked quite nicely.
-We used a 500-*pasuk*-wide window, which struk a balance between detail and low-pass filtering.
+We used a 500-*pasuk*-wide window, which struck a balance between detail and low-pass filtering.
 (I come from a signal processing background, not time-series analysis.)

 As with the initial bar graph, you can really see the number of *telisha ketana*s explode in *D'varim*.
 But more interestingly, we can get a sense of how they track each other through the Torah.